Maquoketa State Bank warns of phone scam

-MAQUOKETA, Iowa – Maquoketa State Bank has warned customers of a scam in the community.
+MAQUOKETA, Iowa — Maquoketa State Bank is warning customers of a scam in the community.

-In a social media post, the bank reports that unidentified people have called and texted residents while impersonating bank personnel
+In an online post, the bank reports that unidentified people have called and texted residents while impersonating bank personnel.

-The texts and calls appear to be coming from the bank on caller ID, according to the post.
+The scammers also are making it appear on caller IDs as if the texts and calls are coming from the bank.

 Customers are reminded that bank employees will never call or text seeking personal financial information.